 Being a guarantor is a way to help someone secure credit when they have financial circumstances that discourage lenders.

-A deposit is still required too – where applicable – as well as a number of fixed repayments over an agreed amount of time.
-The difference with a guarantor car loan, though, is that a third party (the guarantor) is there to ensure all the payments are met.
-So, as a guarantor you are ‘guaranteeing’ the loan by promising to cover the payments if the borrower ever cannot.
+A deposit is still required, too – where applicable – as well as several fixed repayments over an agreed amount of time.
+The difference with a guarantor car loan is that a third party (the guarantor) is there to ensure all the payments are met.
+So, as a guarantor, you are ‘guaranteeing’ the loan by promising to cover the payments if the borrower ever cannot.

-If, for whatever reason, the borrower fails to make a payment, it’s up to the guarantor to take responsibility for it and pay it on their behalf.
+If the borrower fails to make a payment for whatever reason, it’s up to the guarantor to take responsibility for it and pay it on their behalf.

-Often the lender will ask that the guarantor is a homeowner, but they may accept non-homeowners as long as they have a fixed address and have lived there for a number of years.
+Often the lender will ask that the guarantor is a homeowner, but they may accept non-homeowners as long as they have a fixed address and have lived there for several years.

 Most guarantors are either a family member or a close friend of the borrower.
-It’s advisable that you’re only ever a guarantor for someone who you trust and who you would be willing to cover payments for if you ever needed to.
+You should only ever be a guarantor for someone who you trust and who you would be willing to cover payments for if you ever needed to.